electricimp/AzureIoTHub/examples/IoT Hub Env Example - Manual Register/README.md

 ![Device connection string](../example_imgs/IoTHubDeviceConnectionString.png)

-## Run A Aample Electric Imp Application
+## Run A Sample Electric Imp Application

 1. Reopen the [Electric Imp IDE](https://azure-ide.electricimp.com/login) and navigate to the model you created.
 2. Copy and Paste the [agent code](./IoTHubEnvExample_ManualRegister.agent.nut) from GitHub into the IDE’s agent pane (the left-hand side).